kdungs/dun.gs/posts/2020-09-24-windward-systemd.md

 ---
-title: How to set up a Windward server on GCP and some insights about systemd
+title: How to set up a Windward server on GCP and some insight into systemd
 author: Kevin
 date: 2020-09-24
 ---